Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Symmetry classification of the Sachdev-Ye-Kitaev Lindbladians

 In the preceding sections, we have considered the symmetry classification of the SYK Lindbladians with the linear and quadratic dissipators $p = 1, 2$.
 Here, we study the symmetry classification for generic $p \geq 3$.
 For even $p$, the symmetry classification with $p = 2$ is still valid.
-Thus, the periodic table~\ref{tab: SYK Lindbladian p=2} is applicable to the generic dissipators with even $p$.
+Thus, the periodic table~\ref{tab: SYK Lindbladian p=2} is applicable to the generic dissipators as long as $p$ is even.

 On the other hand, for generic dissipators with odd $p \geq 3$, the antiunitary symmetry $\mathcal{P}$ is violated while the antiunitary symmetry $\mathcal{Q}$ is respected.
 In this sense, the linear dissipator $p=1$ is special, for which both antiunitary operations $\mathcal{P}$ and $\mathcal{Q}$ give rise to symmetry.
 For $p = 3$, for example, the dissipation term reads ${\cal D} = {\cal D}^{+-} + {\cal D}^{++} + {\cal D}^{--}$ with